graysoncroom/InstagramPasswordCracker/README.md

 # InstagramPasswordCracker
 Takes an argument of a username and a password list from standard input.
 Brute forces instagram account based on provided password list.

+<b>I take NO responsibility for the use of this script.
+This code is intended for educational purposes.
+Please DO NOT use this program for malicious purposes.</b>

 This program uses the library known splinter to interact with the instagram website.
 This library is well documented and has few dependencies.

 The program uses firefox, but if you use google chrome all you have to do is change "with Browser('firefox', headless=True)" to "with Browser('chrome', headless=True)".
 Simple as that.